kuokuo123/otter-launcher/README.md

 [[modules]]
+description = "search with google" prefix = "gg"
+# try wm's exec command if 'setsid -f' does not work, eg. 'hyprctl dispatch exec'
-description = "search with google" prefix = "gg" cmd = "setsid -f xdg-open 'https://www.google.com/search?q={}'" with_argument = true # If "with_argument" is true, the {} in the cmd value will be replaced with user input.
+cmd = "setsid -f xdg-open 'https://www.google.com/search?q={}'"
+with_argument = true # If "with_argument" is true, the {} in the cmd value will be replaced with user input.
 If the field is not explicitly set, will be taken as false. url_encode = true # "url_encode" should be true if the module is set to call webpages, as this ensures special characters in url being readable to browsers.
 It'd better be false with shell scripts.
 If the field is not explicitly set, will be taken as false.